sathvika138/phpmyadmin_project/README.md

 > Import and export of the documents.

-UI/UX testing: Testing the interface, Usability and aspects of the application
+**UI/UX testing**: Testing the interface, Usability and aspects of the application

 > Check the usability on diffrent sized screen of the application.

 > Check the concsistency of the UI.

-Performace Testing: Testing and analyzing the performance of the application under load and complex queries.
+**Performace Testing**: Testing and analyzing the performance of the application under load and complex queries.

 > Check the application on uploading large datasets.

 > Load test with multiple users.

-Database Integrety Testing: Testing the procedure of the application
+**Database Integrety Testing**: Testing the procedure of the application

 > Insert, Drop, Update and delete the records

 > check the foreign key constraints

-Security Testing: Testing the maintainace of the unauthorised access and privacy of the data
+**Security Testing**: Testing the maintainace of the unauthorised access and privacy of the data

 > Access data from unauthorised account

 > Check for any SQL injection vulnerabilities ( which means allowing attackers to insert malicious data into the SQL queries)

-Testcase ID: FP001

-Title: Verify if the phpmyadmin is opened when typed in "http://localhost/phpmyadmin".

-Preconditions: Install XAMPP and start apache and MYSQL from panel.

-Steps:

-> Install XAMPP from the website.

-> Properly follow the steps given in the installation process.

-> Start the Apache and MYSQL in the control panel

-> Type in the localhost link to open phpmyadmin.

-Expected Result: The phpmyadmin website is opened and is successfully installed and ready to use.